TechMusab/blogApp/README.md

 ### Image Upload Issues
 In development, images are stored locally in `wwwroot/uploads`.
 Make sure this directory exists and has proper write permissions.

-## 🚧 Future Improvements

-There's always more to add:

-- [ ] Refresh token implementation for better security
-- [ ] Rich text editor with more formatting options
-- [ ] User follow/follower system
-- [ ] Post categories and tags management
-- [ ] Dark mode (partially implemented)
-- [ ] Email notifications for comments and likes
-- [ ] Post analytics and view counts
-- [ ] SEO optimization
-- [ ] Performance optimization with caching

 ## 📄 License